AyuAsfihani/Urban-Squirrel-Exploratory/README.md

 **© 2026 Ayu Asfihani.
 All rights reserved.** This repository is a portfolio summary shared for recruitment and professional-review purposes only.
 No part of the content or figures below may be reproduced, redistributed, or reused without written permission from the author.
-This project was completed as part of a university team; the summary below focuses on the author's own analysis of the shared team dataset.
+The summary below focuses on the author's own analysis.

-> 🔒 \*\*This is a summary-only repository.\*\* No source code, no data, and no scripts are published
+> 🔒 **This is a summary-only repository.** No source code, no data, and no scripts are published
 > here, see [Access the full pipeline](#access-the-full-pipeline) at the bottom.

 ## Summary